This process feels like it’s never going to end.

 I choose the chaos… this is my life.

 Rocks.
 Seashells.
 Princess’ rings.
 Dead bugs.

 But for us Momma’s, we know it is so much more.

 Life has been especially challenging in our household the last couple of months.
 The joy of motherhood is, needless to say, not present on a daily basis.
 I noticed this summer that when I was handed the rocks, and rings, and bugs – my eyes would roll and almost immediately look for a place to re-home the “treasure”.
 On our visit to Vashon Island a few weeks ago, I could hear the wisdom of God.
 It was sobering.
 Here was my realization: I am the keeper of the treasure.

 Often I take it for granted that my small people entrust me with their most valuable finds.
 Some days it is exhausting to be handed pocketfuls of gray gold (aka rocks).
 But when God helps you to see that those rocks represent the most precious pieces of your babies day – it shifts your perspective.
 Or at least it did for me.

 The rocks and bugs and flowers are my babes saying “I trust you with what is important to me.
 Will you watch over it?
 Will you be the keeper of my treasure” Yes!
 I will watch over them.
 I will watch over you.
 You are safe with me.

 Lord, my prayer, help me be the momma they can always trust.
-The one they always want to bring their treasures too.
+The one they always want to bring their treasures to.
 The reflector of You and Your protection.
-The safe harbor when lifes winds blow hard.
+The safe harbor when life’s winds blow hard.
 The loving watcher of magic moments.
-The believer of all things impossible.
+The believer in all things impossible.
 The cheerleader of tree climbing.
-The one who champions the difficult with them.
+The one who champions the difficult.
 Thank you for reminding me that joy is not a feeling.
 Thank you that You meet me when I am empty in every way.
 Thank you for the great honor of getting to be their advocate, their hero, their treasure keeper.